llm-bible/llm-bible.github.io/_publications/zhao2025each.markdown

 bibkey: zhao2025each
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2501.15103"}
-tags: ['Efficiency and Optimization', 'Fine-Tuning', 'Tools']
+tags: ['Fine-Tuning', 'Tools', 'Efficiency and Optimization']
 ---
 Low-Rank Adaptation (LoRA) is widely used for adapting large language models (LLMs) to specific domains due to its efficiency and modularity.
 Meanwhile,